What is Rookie Boot Camp?

 Who is the RBC for?

-The internship is designed for young people who are just starting their careers after earning their engineering degrees.
+The Rookie Boot Camp internship program is designed for young people who are just starting their careers after earning their engineering degrees.
 With our own experience in mind, we created the internship we wished we had when we were starting our career – a training program that provides a skill set needed for young engineers to find their way around daily tasks in an IT company.